Navigation – Plan du site

 Rules for publication

-Articles must be already unpublished and in two languages
+Articles must be unpublished and in two languages

 An article can be submitted in English, French, Italian, German or Spanish; but the author(s) must arrange for translation into English, once the article has been accepted for publication.
 If the article is submitted in English, the translation must be in French, Italian, German or Spanish.
 Figures, maps, and tabs must be translated as well.

-Each version must not exceed 30,000 characters (spaces included).
+Each version must not exceed 30,000 characters (spaces included, excluding abstract and bibliography).
 An electronic copy in Word format must be provided.

-The text must be accompanied by an abstract, for each versions, of between 1000 and 1500 characters (spaces included), followed by 4 or 5 explicit keywords.
+The text must be accompanied by an abstract, for each versions, of 2000 characters (spaces included), followed by 4 or 5 explicit keywords.

 The bibliography must be the same for both versions and must not exceed 40 titles (see below for presentation).